efcs/elib/README.md

 ## Build Options (CMake)
   These options are found in CMakeLists.txt.
+If the enviroment variable ELIB_CMAKE_OPTIONS is set, those options are passed to cmake when configuring.
   Not all options are documented here.

   * CONFIG_ALL_WARNINGS